iganets/iganet/docs/tutorial02.md

 </details>

-Note that IgANets has overload of the `operator<<` for the standard containers `std::array` and `std::vector`.
+Note that IGAnets has overload of the `operator<<` for the standard containers `std::array` and `std::vector`.
 If you want to address individual properties restricted to a single parametric or geometric dimension type